kontent-ai/data-ops/README.md

 With the current version of the Management API, it is not possible to read the published version of an item variant that is published and has a [new version](https://kontent.ai/learn/docs/workflows-publishing/create-new-versions) at the same time.
-Because of that, the exported data will only contain data of the new versions not the published versions.
+As a result, the export will only contain data of the latest versions and not the published ones.
-Published language variants without new versions created will have all the data.
+Published language variants that don't exist in any other workflow step are exported correctly.

 #### Language Variants Scheduled For Publishing

-With the current version of the Management API, it is not possible to read the time for which a variant is scheduled to be published.
+With the current version of the Management API, it is not possible to get the time for which a variant is scheduled to be published.
-So the exported data only contain the information that the variant is scheduled to be published, but without the date.
+Therefore, the exported data only contain the information that the variant is scheduled to be published, but without the date.

 #### Performance